 Suspension of Performance.
-If either Party fails to make a timely payment and such failure is not remedied within two Business Days after such Party receives written notice of default, the nondefaulting Party, in addition to other remedies, may suspend the Scheduling of Gas until such amount, including interest, is paid; provided, if the defaulting Party, in good faith, shall dispute the amount of any such billing or part thereof and shall pay such amounts as it concedes to be correct, together with supporting documentation acceptable in industry practice to support the amount paid or disputed, no suspension shall be permitted.
+If either Party fails to make a timely payment and such failure is not remedied within three (3) Business Days after such Party receives written notice of default, the nondefaulting Party, in addition to other remedies, may suspend the Scheduling of Gas until such amount, including interest, is paid; provided, if the defaulting Party, in good faith, shall dispute the amount of any such billing or part thereof and shall pay such amounts as it concedes to be correct, together with supporting documentation acceptable in industry practice to support the amount paid or disputed, no suspension shall be permitted.

 Audit Rights.
-During the term of this Agreement and for a period of two years from the date of termination of a Transaction, Buyer or Seller or any third party representative thereof shall have the right, upon reasonable notice and at reasonable times, to examine the books and records of the other to the extent reasonably necessary to verify the accuracy of any billing statement, payment demand, charge, payment or computation made under this Agreement.
+During the term of this Agreement and for a period of two years from the date of termination of a Transaction, Buyer or Seller or any third party representative thereof shall have the right, at its expense, upon reasonable notice and at reasonable times, to examine the books and records of the other to the extent reasonably necessary to verify the accuracy of any billing statement, payment demand, charge, payment or computation made under this Agreement.
 The records of the Parties shall be retained in accordance with Section 8.6 for a like period to facilitate the audit rights of the Parties.

 Warranty of Title to Gas Seller in any Transaction warrants that title to Gas to be Scheduled by Seller is free from all production burdens, liens and adverse claims and warrants its right to sell the same.
 Seller agrees to indemnify, defend and hold harmless Buyer against all Claims to or against the title of said Gas.
 In the event any Claim is asserted to said Gas, Buyer, in addition to other remedies, may suspend its obligation to pay for said Gas up to the amount of such Claim.